FedCampus/FedCampus-IoT/Subwork/subwork_jingheng.md

 <font color="red">feedback:
-- You are on the right track but the progress is a little bit slow.
-Next week, please work on communication part (you can learn datastore later).
+- Next week, please work on communication part (you can learn datastore later).
 You need to know the basic mechanism of communication, which you will implement later.
 - Next task: please setup HealthKit environment
 </font>